Knowledge · DACH industrials

 Capability-first.
 Certification-anchored.
 Founder-engineer profile.

-The home material reads, in summary form: founded 1923, family-controlled through three generations, four production sites, 1,200 employees, certified to ISO 9001, ISO 14001, ISO 45001, IATF 16949, with VDA 6.3 cleared and TÜV Süd surveillance current, supplying the European OEM base in the relevant category.
+The home material judges, in summary form: founded 1923, family-controlled through three generations, four production sites, 1,200 employees, certified to ISO 9001, ISO 14001, ISO 45001, IATF 16949, with VDA 6.3 cleared and TÜV Süd surveillance current, supplying the European OEM base in the relevant category.
 The deck opens with company history, multi-decade reference accounts, certification stack, engineering staff count, Fertigungstiefe.
 The implicit argument: we are serious, we have proven it for forty years, the commercial outcome follows because the engineering is correct.

 Engineering-vendor profile, not strategic-supplier profile.

-What the US reader actually sees.
+What the US buyer actually sees.

 Capability-first, certification-stack-as-proof, founder-engineer profile.

 Signal gap one: capability-first ordering.
 ISO, VDA, TÜV, Fertigungstiefe leading where US category and US past performance should lead.
-The reader who needs the category named first finds it in slide six.
+The buyer who needs the category named first finds it in slide six.
 By slide six the sort has happened.

 DACH engineering registerUS procurement register